Reduce Central Line-Associated Blood Stream Infections (CLA-BSI)

 Prompt antibiotic administration in ER to patients with cancer or sickle cell disease who have fever

-Goal: Patients with fever and either cancer or sickle cell disease will have antibiotics given within 1 hour upon arrival >80% of the time in the Akron Children’s Hospital Emergency Departments
+Goal: Patients with fever and either cancer or sickle cell disease will have antibiotics given within 1 hour upon arrival >80% of the time in the Akron Children’s Emergency Departments

 Actions: